chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 Running the simulation
 ----------------------
-This simulation can be launched by (in parallel mode on 32 processes):
+This simulation can be launched by (in parallel mode on 8 processes):

 .. code-block:: text

-  mpirun -np 32 dem_3d silo-Golshan.prm
+  mpirun -np 8 dem_3d silo-Golshan.prm

 .. warning::
-	This example takes approximately 48 hours on 32 cores.
-This high computational cost is due to the long simulation time (40 s of real-time) and the high number of particles.
-The number of particles can be reduced to have a shorter simulation time.
-For example, the entire simulation could be run in less than an hour on an 8 cores processor if only 13 230 particles are inserted.
+	This example takes approximately 14 hours on 8 cores.
+This high computational cost is due to the long simulation time (30 s of real-time).

 Results
 ---------